diegorafael/sqlitequerybuilder/README.md

 \* _Just for single keyed tables with attributes `PrimaryKey `and `ForeignKey` defined_

-Why can it be useful to you?
+Why can it be useful for you?
 ---------------------------

 ### Clean, Reusable and Maintenable